GreenlakeMedical/fastABF/docs/globalvariables.md

 | `global_NEP`          | type float                 | `NEP`                |

 !!!
 Warning
-    During initialisation please set the above environmental variables  accordingly.
-They affect the price computations but would not need to be changed very often.
+    During initialisation please set the above environmental variables as per your requirements.
+They affect the price computations but do need to be changed very often.